paweljarosz/defarc/README.md

 ## Component Content

-### .get_component_name([component])
+### get_component_name([component])
 Returns a component name of selected component data.
-This function returns a proper component name if proper component_id or component_name is provided, otherwise it returns a component name of saved/selected component_table.
+This function returns a proper component name if proper component_id or component_name is provided, otherwise it returns a component name of selected component_table.

 * **PARAMETER:** `component` (string, optional) - an id or name of a component from Arcweave JSON or Lua table with component data (component_table)
 * **RETURNS:** `component_name` (string) - a string with component name